 Partnership Centre: System perspectives on preventing lifestyle-related chronic health problems (The Australian Prevention Partnership Centre)

-The Australian Prevention Partnership Centre was established in June 2013 for an initial five year term.
-On 9 July 2018, Minister Hunt, the Minister for Health and Minister McKenzie, the Minister for Rural Health, jointly announced that the Centre was successful in securing funding for a second five year term.
+The Australian Prevention Partnership Centre was established in June 2013 for an initial 5-year term.
+In 2018 it was successful in securing funding for a second 5-year term (2018 to 2023).

 In its second term, this Centre is jointly funded to the value of $15.8 million by NHMRC and: